Exoway/meteor-accounts-steam/README.md

 The value below can be only set via Accounts UI dialog or by inserting the service configuration directly to database:

 * `timeout` - timeout value (in milliseconds) for the OpenID handshake

-## Accounts UI integration

-This package integrates with `accounts-ui` and also provides configuration dialog.
-The configuration dialog contains field `Timeout`, which can be used to adjust timeout value (in milliseconds) for the OpenID handshake.

-You can also skip the config dialog by running a short snippet in your `Meteor.startup` function, see below.

-**NOTE:** Always choose redirect-based login flow.
-This package does not support logging in through popup.

 ## Manual configuration setup